Berant Zhu

-Berant Zhu Xuan-yang (朱軒洋; pinyin: Zhū Xuānyáng; born 4 April 1999) is a Taiwanese actor best known for his role as Chang in the crime mystery film Bad Education (2023), for which he won Best Supporting Actor in the 59th Golden Horse Awards.
+Berant Zhu Xuan-yang (朱軒洋; born 4 April 1999) is a Taiwanese actor best known for his role as Chang in the crime mystery film Bad Education (2023), for which he won Best Supporting Actor in the 59th Golden Horse Awards.

 Early life and education

 Zhu was born on 4 April 1999 in Taichung, Taiwan.
 He studied at Shin Min High School and took horticulture classes due to the influence of his father, who was interested in gardening.
 When he was in high school, a junior student recommended him to an artist agent who visited their school to look for talents.
 He was chosen and made his debut in a minor role in the 2018 romance film How to Train Our Dragon.
 He moved to Taipei alone at the age of eighteen to pursue studies at Shih Chien University, majoring in fashion design.